vuejs/v2.vuejs.org/source/api/directives.md

 ### v-ref

 Register a reference to a child component on its parent for easier access.
-Only respected when used in combination with `v-component` or `v-repeat`.
+Only respected when used on a component or with `v-repeat`.
 The component instance will be accessible on its parent's `$` object.
 For an example, see [child reference](/guide/components.html#Child_Reference).

 When used with `v-repeat`, the value will be an Array containing all the child Vue instances corresponding to the Array they are bound to.